jasongrimes/lamp-backup/README.md

 ## Restoring from backups

 Backups are stored as tar/gzip archives, with one for each backed up directory, and one for the MySQL dumps.
-File permissions are set so that backups are only readable by the user who ran the backup script (presumably root).
+File permissions are set so that backups are only readable by the user who ran the backup script (typically root).

 To see the contents of an archive: